cdondrup/petri_net/README.md

                         LocalUpdate: ["value", {LocalQuery: "result"}, ""]
 ```

 All the actions in the list are executed sequentially.
-The is a way of executing them concurrently but this is not part of this tutorial.
+There is a way of executing them concurrently but this is not part of this tutorial.
 Just to give you a taste, it is as easy as just defining a list of actions called `concurrent_actions`.
 All the actions in that list will then be executed concurrently.
-That's the beauty of Petri-Nets. back to our example now, the first statement: `rpn_test_server: {}` simple means "start the action called `rpn_test_server` and don't give it any special parameters".
-The empty `{}` could be used to hard code special parameters.
+That's the beauty of Petri-Nets.
+Back to our example though, the first statement: `rpn_test_server: {}` simple means "start the action called `rpn_test_server` and don't give it any special parameters".
+The `{}` could be used to hard code special parameters.
 So if we wanted to ignore the local KB we could do something like this: `rpn_test_server: {value: 1}`.
 That would mean that our action uses `1` as the `value` instead of `5`.
 Since we don't define anything though it just uses the local KB so `value=5`.
 After this action has finished, the while loop is executed:

 ```yaml
         - while: